 If content has to travel a long way to arrive where it is needed, this results in a high amount of network latency.
 For instance, if a website's HTML and CSS files are hosted in a data center in Ohio, and its images are hosted in a data center in Florida, a user on the west coast will have to wait while all of these files travel thousands of miles to their device.

 Websites that use a CDN (content delivery network) load much more quickly.
-The Cloudflare CDN caches content in more than 165 locations around the world in order to store content closer to end users.
+The Cloudflare CDN caches content in 300 cities around the world in order to store content closer to end users.
 This reduces latency, because requests from user devices do not have to travel all the way to origin servers, and as a result load time and RTT are much lower.